LLM Hallucination Detection: Implementation & Configuration

 Self-consistency sentence-transformers cosine sim > 0.75

-Latency overhead < 500ms for detection
+Latency overhead < 500ms per detection

 Implementation Process